 - Baking Soda: Has long been used in many different places to fight odor.

 - Beeswax helps with the consistency of the deodorant.

 Truly’s is not designed to stop you from sweating.
 Sweating a a normal and healthy function of the body.
 Sweating allows your body to release toxins.
 Rather, Truly’s is designed to keep your sweat from stinking! 🙂 And, it really works.
 I’ve been using Truly’s for a while now, and I’m loving it!

 DIY Alternative Deodorants

-If you’d rather try your hand at making your own deodorant.
-Here are a few recipes.
+If you want to avoid the hazards of using deodorant from the store, and if you’d rather try your hand at making your own deodorant, here are a few recipes.
 I can’t vouch for how they work as I’ve not tried them: